 Are they gone?

 You have to understand.
-No way in hell would I have sent my writing to Feministing.
+No way in hell would I send my writing to Feministing.
 No interest.
-Not a fit.
 I write a small niche blog that sees the same visitors every week: Cherry Hill, NJ; Chatham, ON; Helsinki, Finland.
 One reader checks in every morning at 6:15 and I wish I knew who she (I assume she) is, so I could say thanks and tell her to subscribe to updates by clicking on the “sign me up” thingy.
 I feel guilty when a couple of weeks go by without anything new — aaahhhh, she keeps checking!
 I need to get on it!

 But I do read Feministing occasionally, and last week they ran a piece that bothered me intellectually and viscerally.
 I wrote down my reaction (quickly, and without wearing any pants) and went to bed.
 I woke up to 3,000 hits because a friend had forwarded the piece to Feministing.
 Such is the nature of the Internet, yes?